AdobeDocs/commerce-operations.en/help/operational-playbook/process/project-workshops.md

 ### Preparation

-In this step, the project manager and sometimes few team members get in touch with the client to understand when the kick- off will take place, where the kick-off will take place and who all will be attending.
-Usually, the project kick-off takes places at the client site to make the client feel comfortable as they are in their zone.
+In this step, the project manager (and sometimes a few team members) get in touch with the client to understand when the project kick-off is scheduled, where it is located, and who is invited to attend.
+Usually, the project kick-off takes places at the client site to make the client feel more comfortable.

-In this step it is essential to add-on a presentation deck, proposed agenda, deliverable, team and timelines to avoid any surprises.
-If face to face meeting is no possible with the client, the project kick-off can also be executed online.
-Make sure you are prepared for either of the scenarios.
+It is essential to include a presentation deck, proposed agenda, deliverable, team, and timelines to avoid any surprises.
+If face-to-face meetings are not possible with the client, you can also do an online (virtual) kick-off.
+Make sure that you are prepared for either scenario.

 ### Attendance

 It is essential to outline the attendees for the project kick-off.
-Having a big team which includes all the developers, users etc will only complicate the kick-off.
-It is important to call key stakeholders from the client site such as the project sponsors, C level, and project leader from the client-side.
-From the project team side, it should be Project manager, Functional Architect, Technical Architect and the Engagement lead.
+Having a big team that includes all developers and users will only complicate the kick-off.
+It is important to call key stakeholders from the client side, such as the project sponsors, C-level, and project leader.
+From the project team side, include the Project Manager, Functional Architect, Technical Architect, and the Engagement lead.

 ### Topics to cover

-Topics that need to cover in the project kick- off depends on project size, requirement, technology etc. Some of the common things  that need to cover are:
+Topics that you need to cover in the project kick-off depend on project size, requirements, and technology.
+Common topics include:

 - Project budget
 - Team introduction